cablelabs/gitops/README.md

 ## Kustomize

-Kustomize is used as the configuratuon management solution for continued cluster operations.
+Kustomize is used as the configuration management solution for continued cluster operations.
 These artifacts are deployed via ArgoCD in a CI/CD pipeline.